Coverage Map

 $450K to $1.8M

-Concord, New Hampshire's capital, offers the NH tax advantage in a more compact, established setting than Manchester–Nashua's growth corridors.
+New Hampshire's capital offers the NH tax advantage in a more compact, established setting than Manchester–Nashua's growth corridors.
 State government employment creates a stable professional class.
-The Merrimack River valley and proximity to Lakes Region destinations give Concord buyers lifestyle access that southern NH markets cannot replicate.
+The Merrimack River valley and proximity to the Lakes Region give Concord buyers lifestyle access that southern NH markets cannot replicate.
 Inventory is structurally thin: the established neighborhoods rarely turn over, and new construction is constrained by local character preservation.

 Tier 3 · Boutique Market